cmsua/visual-inspection/README.md

 Hexaboards are critical silicon sensor modules that form the active detection layers of the HGCAL endcap calorimeter.
 These hexagonal-shaped boards contain arrays of silicon pad sensors that measure the energy deposits from electromagnetic and hadronic showers.
 Each hexaboard must meet strict quality standards, as defects can significantly impact the detector's performance in measuring particle energies and positions with high precision.

 This project implements an automated visual inspection system that combines:
-- **Autoencoder-based anomaly detection**: A ResNet-inspired convolutional autoencoder trained on reference images to detect reconstruction anomalies
+- **Autoencoder-based anomaly detection**: A convolutional autoencoder trained on reference images to detect reconstruction anomalies
 - **Pixel-wise comparison**: Traditional image comparison using Structural Similarity Index Measure (SSIM) between baseline and test images
 - **Dual flagging system**: Segments are classified as defective if flagged by either or both methods, providing comprehensive defect detection